psyphh/psyphh.github.io/_pages/research.md

 author_profile: true
 ---

+My current research interest is in developing quantitative methods from both psychomatric and machine learning perspective.
+Before that, my research is in understanding how to correctly and efficiently apply structural equation modeling (SEM) for discovering relationships among both observable variables and latent factors.

 **Journal Papers**

 + Huang, P.-H. (2020).
 Post-selection inference in structural equation modeling. _Multivariate Behavioral Research, 55_(3), 344-360. doi: [10.1080/00273171.2019.1634996](https://doi.org/10.1080/00273171.2019.1634996) (JCR 2019 IF = 2.750).